makrai/notes/liu1908-summarization.md

     percentage of times it was chosen as better minus the times it was selected as worse.
 Ratings thus range from -1 (worst) to 1 (best)
 * Tables 6 and 7: Results for extractive and abstractive systems respectively
-  * We compared the best performing BertSum model in each setting (extractive or abstractive) against various SOTA systems (whose output is publicly available), the Lead baseline, and the GOLD standard as an upper bound
+  * We compared the best performing BertSum model in each setting (extractv/abs) against various SOTA systems (whose output is publicly available), Lead, and the GOLD standard as an upper bound
   * in both settings participants overwhelmingly prefer the output of our model against comparison systems across datasets and evaluation paradigms
   * All differences between BertSum and comparison models are statistically